cetz-package/cetz/src/draw/shapes.typ

 /// *Root:* `circle`
 /// == Keys
 ///   #show-parameter-block("radius", ("number", "array"), [A number that defines the size of the circle's radius.
 Can also be set to a tuple of two numbers to define the radii of an ellipse, the first number is the `x` radius and the second is the `y` radius.], default: 1)
+///   #show-parameter-block("transform-shape", ("boolean"), [If false, only the center of the circle is affected by the current transformation], default: true)
 ///
 /// = Anchors
 ///   Supports border and path anchors.
 The "center" anchor is the default.